TsekNet/PowerShell/Profile/README.md

 My personal, heavily customized PowerShell profile.

-To use this profile, simply place this file in any of your $profile directories and restart your PowerShell console
+To use this profile, simply place this file in any of your $profile directories and restart your PowerShell console.
-(Ex: $profile.CurrentUserAllHosts)

 ## Screenshots